paldhous/climate-change/README.md

 Assumptions:
 ------------

 The app relies on several map layers hosted in the New Scientist account on Mapbox.
-These layers are hard-coded into the app and shouldn't need to be changed.
-The actual hosted layers can be edited or updated on Mapbox, so long as the names aren't changed, and everything will still work.

 Building:
 ---------